PMSchulze/NLP-benchmarking/data_preparation/README.md

 from utils_data_preparation import prepare_linebyline, split_documents_by_len
 import os.path

+# Original file wiki_train.txt should be in datadir/source/
 datadir = '/home/ubuntu/lrz_share/data/pretrain_data'

+# Files generated in this section are store in datadir/general/
+if not os.path.exists('/home/ubuntu/lrz_share/data/pretrain_data/general'):
+    os.makedirs('/home/ubuntu/lrz_share/data/pretrain_data/general')
 ```

 We first put each document (i.e., each wikipedia section) on a single line